astralapp/astral/readme.md

 - Improved Caching
 - Improved UI/UX
-- Built on Laravel 5.2 (migrating to 5.3 soon!)
+- Built on Laravel 5.3
 - Switched the front-end from AngularJS to VueJS